developer-portal/content/tech/languages/nodejs/nodejs.md

 [Yarn](https://yarnpkg.com/en/) package manager is available since Fedora 29.
 You can install it by running:

 ```
-$ sudo dnf install nodejs-yarn
+$ sudo dnf install yarnpkg
 ```

-Because of conflicts with other packages, yarn has to be used in the following manner:
+Yarn can be used in the following manner:

 ```
-$ nodejs-yarn add request
 $ yarnpkg add request
+$ yarn add request
 ```

-If you still wish to use `yarn` instead of `nodejs-yarn`, the best way is to use bash alias.

 ## Installing npm modules